-PTA 200 Orthopedic Conditions and Treatment 4 cr.
-Sem: S 3 Lec. hrs./ 4 Lab hrs./week
+PTA 200 Orthopedic Conditions and Treatment Sem: S

-Pre-Req: PTA 140 Co-Reg: None
+Pre-Reg: PTA 140 Co-Req: None

 This course introduces the student to the fundamental concepts of therapeutic exercise and common orthopedic conditions and related procedures.
 Included are musculoskeletal conditions of the spine, upper and lower extremities, and generalized pathologic conditions.
 Specific orthopedic treatment interventions are considered.